Practical Guide

 WhatsApp Message Templates cannot contain threatening or abusive content.
 For example, Message Templates that threaten customers with legal action if they don't pay back their loans are not allowed.

-Businesses also can’t use WhatsApp Message Templates to offer prohibited services to customers.
-Services that fall under this category include – automotive, event, fitness, home maintenance, non-veterinary, personal and travel services.
+Businesses can’t either use WhatsApp Message Templates to offer prohibited services to customers.
+Services that fall under this category include – automotive, event, fitness, home maintenance services such as cleaning, non-veterinary, personal and travel services.

 WhatsApp Message Template: Formatting Rules

-The Message Template Body cannot contain tabs or more than 4 consecutive spaces.
-The character limit for Message Body is 1,024 characters.
+The Message Template body cannot contain tabs or more than 4 consecutive spaces and its character limit is capped at 1,024 characters.
 This includes letters, numbers, special characters, and emojis.

-To send Media Message Templates which includes images, videos and documents to your Contacts, make sure your media size follows the platform limitations.
+To send Media Message Templates including images, videos and documents to your contacts, make sure your media size follows the platform limitations.
 Also, only PDF documents are supported when uploading a document in your Message Template.

 Now that you understand the Message Template rules, it's time to learn how to create a Message Template for WhatsApp.